How Medicare Supplement (Medigap) Premiums Are Calculated

-One of the main factors in determining which Medigap or Medicare supplemental insurance policy is right for you is the monthly premium amount, especially if you are on a budget.
+One of the main factors in determining which Medicare Supplement (Medigap) policy is right for you is the monthly premium amount, especially if you are on a budget.
 The monthly premium will depend on the type of Medigap plan you choose (Plan A, B, C, etc.) and the company you buy it from.

 How insurance companies set prices for Medigap polices

-- Issue-age-rated: Also called "entry-age-rated," because the premium is based on your age at the time of purchase.
-When you buy your policy, you are charged the same amount as others your age in your area.
-With issue-age-rated policies, younger people will have lower premium amounts.
+- Issue-age-rated: Also called “entry-age-rated” because the premium is based on your age at the time of purchase.
+When you buy your policy, you are charged the same amount as others your age in the plan.
+With issue-age-rated policies, people will have lower premium amounts if they join the plan at a younger age.
 Premiums may go up due to inflation or other factors, but not due to your age.

-- Attained-age-rated: These plans are less expensive to begin with, especially for younger buyers, but the premium amount automatically increases as you age.
+- Attained-age-rated: With this plan, the premium cost is based on your age when you join the plan.
+These plans are less expensive to begin with, especially for younger buyers, but the premium amount automatically increases as you age.
 Premiums can also go up for inflation and other factors.

 When comparing plans, always ask how an insurance company prices its policies, because this factor can affect how much you pay now and in the future.

 What other factors can affect the cost of Medigap policies?

 The biggest factor affecting how much you pay for a Medicare Supplement plan, and whether the insurer even accepts you, is when you enroll.
 The best time to join a Medicare Supplement plan is during your Medigap Open Enrollment Period, which starts automatically when you’re at least 65 and enrolled in Medicare Part B. This is a six-month period when you have guaranteed-issue rights, meaning you have the right to join any Medigap plan, regardless of pre-existing conditions or disabilities.
 Insurers cannot deny you coverage if you have health issues or charge you a higher premium.